FailAcademy/learning/adp-london/_projects/01b-node-and-db.md

 Your project must:

-- [ ] Contain an organized file tree separating client and server code
+- [ ] Be comprised of two repos separating client and server code
 - [ ] Be free of lint errors from ESLint
+- [ ] Use `propType` validations for all components
+- [ ] Be free of `propType` validation errors in console

 ### Stretch Goals

 Want to challenge yourself?
 Your project could also:

-- [ ] Display user [Gravatar](https://en.gravatar.com/) when logged in
-- [ ] Allow users to create new categories
+- [ ] Allow logged-in users to request available items from other users (using a modal-style component)
-- [ ] Reload page state from [save state to localStorage](https://github.com/elgerlambert/redux-localstorage)
-- [ ] Setup OAuth2 login for GitHub, Twitter and/or Facebook

 ## Submission Instructions